 Reproducibility-First Programming Languages: Design Principles and a Practical Exemplar

-This paper introduces the concept of reproducibility-first programming languages — domain-specific languages (DSLs) that embed bit-for-bit deterministic execution, declarative project environments, and pipeline-first semantics as core, non-optional language features rather than external tooling.
-We articulate the design principles required to eliminate the dominant sources of non-reproducibility in data science and statistics: dependency drift, hidden mutable state, implicit assumptions, and nondeterministic side effects.
+This paper introduces the concept of reproducibility-first programming languages — domain-specific languages (DSLs) that aim to embed bit-for-bit deterministic execution, declarative project environments, and pipeline-first semantics as core, non-optional language features rather than external tooling.
+We articulate a set of design principles intended to address the dominant sources of non-reproducibility in data science and statistics: dependency drift, hidden mutable state, implicit assumptions, and nondeterministic side effects.
 Using T, an open-source exemplar DSL for polyglot analytical orchestration, we illustrate how these principles can be realised in practice while remaining expressive and composable.
-We argue that reproducibility cannot be fully achieved by layering tools on top of general-purpose languages, and that a paradigm shift — in which environment declaration, pipeline topology, and provenance are syntactic primitives enforced by the language itself — is both feasible and necessary.
+We argue that, for a large class of analytical workflows, reproducibility cannot be reliably achieved by layering tools on top of general-purpose languages, and that a paradigm shift — in which environment declaration, pipeline topology, and provenance are syntactic primitives enforced by the language itself — is both feasible and necessary.

 1. Introduction

-Reproducibility is widely regarded as a cornerstone of scientific practice, yet the computational sciences face a persistent and well-documented failure to achieve it in practice.
-Studies continue to find that a substantial fraction of published computational results cannot be reproduced, even by their original authors, once a short period of time has elapsed.
+Reproducibility is widely regarded as a cornerstone of scientific practice, yet the computational sciences face a persistent and well-documented failure to achieve it in practice (Open Science Collaboration 2015; Baker 2016; Stodden et al. 2016; Pineau et al. 2021; Brodeur et al. 2026).
+Across fields, published computational results are often difficult to reproduce once time has elapsed, environments have drifted, and tacit assumptions are no longer available to readers.
 The usual culprits are well understood: libraries are updated, operating system configurations diverge, implicit environment assumptions go undocumented, and sequential scripts accumulate side effects that render re-execution order-dependent.
 The proposed remedies — pinned dependency files, container images, workflow managers bolted on to imperative scripts — have had partial success, but each solution introduces its own complexity and leaves the fundamental problem intact: the language in which the analysis is written imposes no reproducibility obligations on its users.

 This paper argues for a different kind of solution.
 Rather than treating reproducibility as an infrastructure problem to be solved by tooling that wraps an existing language, we propose treating it as a language design problem.
-We introduce the concept of a reproducibility-first programming language — a language whose semantics, syntax, and runtime are co-designed from the outset so that non-reproducible programs are either impossible to write, or impossible to execute silently.
+We introduce the concept of a reproducibility-first programming language — a language whose semantics, syntax, and runtime are co-designed from the outset so that common sources of irreproducibility are harder to express accidentally and harder to execute silently.
 The claim is not that such a language eliminates every possible source of irreproducibility, but that it shifts the default: writing a reproducible analysis becomes the path of least resistance, not an additional burden.

 Alongside this conceptual contribution, we present a pipeline-first design principle — the requirement that every non-trivial computation be expressed as a directed acyclic graph (DAG) of explicitly typed, sandboxed nodes.
 We argue that mandatory pipeline structure forces the habits — explicit data flow, declared dependencies, separated concerns — that reproducibility demands, while also enabling powerful tooling for caching, provenance tracking, and cross-language interoperation.